Rushika08/Sorting-Algorithms-Sequential-vs-Parallel-programming/README.md

 Python 3,
 multiprocessing module (built-in)

-## Implementation Details
+## Implemented Algorithms

-### Sequential Merge Sort
+### Sequential Algorithms
-The merge_sort function recursively divides the input array into halves until each sub-array contains only one element.
-Then, it merges these sorted sub-arrays to produce the final sorted array.
+#### Merge Sort: A divide-and-conquer algorithm that recursively divides the array into halves until each sub-array contains only one element, then merges them back together in sorted order.

-### Sequential Quick Sort
-The quick_sort function selects a pivot element from the array and partitions the array into three parts: elements less than the pivot, elements equal to the pivot, and elements greater than the pivot.
-It recursively sorts the sub-arrays to achieve the final sorted array.
+#### Quick Sort: Another divide-and-conquer algorithm that selects a pivot element and partitions the array into two sub-arrays, one with elements less than the pivot and the other with elements greater than the pivot.
+It then recursively sorts the sub-arrays.

-### Parallel Merge Sort
-The parallel_merge_sort function is similar to the sequential merge sort but leverages Python's multiprocessing module to perform parallel sorting.
-It divides the input array into halves and recursively sorts each half in parallel using multiple processes.

-### Parallel Quick Sort
+### Parallel Algorithms
-The parallel_quick_sort function follows the same logic as sequential quick sort but utilizes parallel processing for sorting sub-arrays.
-It divides the input array into smaller sub-arrays and sorts them concurrently using multiple processes.
+#### Parallel Merge Sort: A parallelized version of Merge Sort that utilizes multiprocessing to split the sorting task across multiple CPU cores, improving performance for large datasets.

+#### Parallel Quick Sort: A parallelized version of Quick Sort that also employs multiprocessing for concurrent sorting of sub-arrays.

 ### Performance Evaluation
 The program evaluates the performance of each sorting algorithm by measuring the execution time for sorting a large random list of integers.
 It compares the execution time of sequential and parallel implementations of Merge Sort and Quick Sort.

+## Contributing
+Contributions are welcome!
+If you have any suggestions, bug fixes, or enhancements, feel free to open an issue or create a pull request.